 (d) North Port City automated trash pickup containers may be stored at the side or rear of the residence.

 (e) Dumpsters may not be utilized in areas zoned residential unless employed in the construction or renovation of the residence on a temporary basis.

+(f) Burning of trash on lots is prohibited.

 Section 9.
 Maintenance of Residential Structures and Lots.
 Residential Structures including the primary home, garage, carport, shed, pool, pool cage, lanai or other structure either attached or detached shall be maintained to acceptable levels in accordance with any standards adopted by the Association, including but not limited to the following: